March

 The Young crew includes, back, from left, Bella Young, Alan Young in "Star Wars" gear; front, Ashley Farris, Hannah Munn, Morgan Munn, Emma Kate Young, Olivia Sims and Brandi Young.

-The whole Young crew plus a few march every year for their second family, Batson Children's Hospital.
-The city sweep is part of the efforts for the state's only children's hospital in an event that puts the "fun" in fundraising.
+The whole Young crew plus a few others march every year for their second family, Batson Children's Hospital.
+The City Sweep is part of the efforts for the state's only children's hospital in an event that puts the "fun" in fundraising.

-A nurse on Batson's second floor, Young said she and her family do their part because the money raised through float entries, 5K run registration and city sweeping, or to the uninitiated, the collecting of donations from parade goers and selling of T-shirts and Mardi Gras beads, stays right here in Mississippi.
+A nurse on Batson's second floor, Young said she and her family do their part because the money raised through float entries, 5K run registration and City Sweep activities, including collecting donations from paradegoers and selling T-shirts and Mardi Gras beads, stays right here in Mississippi.

 "You hope you never need Batson Children's Hospital for your own child," she said, "but you want to have it ready if you do."

-Scott Steele, an on-air personality for US 96.3, and son Colby were out volunteering for Batson Children's Hospital during the Hal's St. Paddy's Parade.
+Scott Steele, an on-air personality for US 96.3, and son Colby were out volunteering for Batson Children's Hospital during the parade.

-Some 70 city sweepers were out and about, mixing with the parade's audience and taking offerings of dollar bills from smiling children and larger bills from grown-ups.
-The biggest donation of the sweep was thought to be the $45 dropped into a canvas collection bag.
+Some 70 City Sweep volunteers were out and about, mixing with the parade's audience and collecting donations from smiling children and generous adults.
+The largest donation of the day was thought to be $45 dropped into a canvas collection bag.

-"I gave just because I love children," said Janet Richardson, a new resident of Morton who dropped a few dollars in the coffer.
+"I gave just because I love children," said Janet Richardson, a new resident of Morton who contributed to the cause.

 Scott Steele loves kids, too.
-The US 96.3 on-air personality who earlier this month broadcasted from the Batson lobby during Mississippi Miracles Radiothon was out helping the hospital again, this time with son Colby.
+The US 96.3 on-air personality who earlier this month broadcast from the Batson lobby during Mississippi Miracles Radiothon was out helping the hospital again, this time with his son, Colby.

 "There's not enough hours in the day to do things for Batson Children's Hospital," he said.